ejtaal/aa/README.rst

    <p>

 Warning!
-With all books visible a single page may take up to 500k of data!
+With all books visible a single search may load up to 1 MB of images!
 Watch your internet usage allowance!

 Download for offline use
 ========================

-**Download is still for version 2.0, version 3.0 will follow soon**

 You can now download the entire website and install it for instance on your phone's SD card or your desktop PC for super fast access.
 Download
 link:

 -  **Main download site @ archive.org:**
-   `Arabic\_Almanac\_v2.0.zip <http://ia700803.us.archive.org/2/items/ArabicAlmanac/Arabic_Almanac_v2.0.zip>`_
+   `Arabic\_Almanac\_v3.0.zip <http://ia700803.us.archive.org/2/items/ArabicAlmanac/Arabic_Almanac_v3.0.zip>`_
--  Secondary backup site: `here <../Arabic_Almanac_v2.0.zip>`_\
+-  Secondary backup site: `here <../Arabic_Almanac_v3.0.zip>`_\

-The size is about 687 MB.
+The size is about 815 MB.
 The zip file contains a folder named "aa" which you should place somewhere on your PC's drive or on your phone's SD card.
 For desktops you should then be able to do "File->Open" and select the index.html file within the "aa" folder.
-On smart phones & tablets I recommend using the free Opera browser (the full one, not the Mini) to go the following url:
+On smart phones & tablets there are 2 ways you could try to get it installed: 1) Install the free Opera browser (the full one, not the Mini) to go the following url:
 `file://localhost/sdcard <file://localhost/sdcard>`_, then locate the
-"aa" folder and click on index.html, and hopefully it should work :)
+"aa" folder and click on index.html or 2) Install the free Astro file manager and navigate to the aa folder that you've extracted from the zip file onto the sdcard.
+Tap the index.html file and it will either open in your default browser or you can choose any of the installed browser to open the file.
+Once in your browser you can bookmark it for quick access.

 Future plans
 ============